slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 ---
-title: What is DBConvert Stream?
+title: What is DBConvert Streams?
-description: What is DBConvert Stream data replication platform?
+description: What is DBConvert Streams data replication platform?
 layout: doc
 lastUpdated: true
 ---